mwanji/essayist/README.md

 1. Put a file called essayist.properties in the src/main/resources folder. `essayist-example.properties` shows what can be configured. `essayist-defaults.properties` provides a number of defaults.
 1. If using your own database, create an empty database corresponding to the value of db.url

+### Heroku

+You must commit `essayist.properties` to `heroku/master`, so make sure to remove it from `.gitignore` (otherwise, Essayist falls back to an in-memory DB).
+Copy the JDBC settings you can find on the app's page to the appropriate properties.

 ## Developers

 ### Metadata post type